Average Weather at Stockholm Arlanda Airport Sweden

 The windier part of the year lasts for 7.6 months, from August 31 to April 18, with average wind speeds of more than 5.8 miles per hour.
 The windiest day of the year is January 2, with an average hourly wind speed of 6.4 miles per hour.

 The calmer time of year lasts for 4.4 months, from April 18 to August 31.
 The calmest day of the year is July 19, with an average hourly wind speed of 5.1 miles per hour.

 The predominant average hourly wind direction at Stockholm Arlanda Airport varies throughout the year.

-The wind is most often from the south for 5.5 months, from March 25 to September 10 and for 1.0 weeks, from September 21 to September 28, with a peak percentage of 35% on September 25.
-The wind is most often from the west for 1.6 weeks, from September 10 to September 21 and for 5.9 months, from September 28 to March 25, with a peak percentage of 34% on September 18.
+The wind is most often from the south for 5.5 months, from March 25 to September 10; for 1.0 weeks, from September 21 to September 28; and for 6.0 days, from October 12 to October 18, with a peak percentage of 35% on October 15.
+The wind is most often from the west for 1.6 weeks, from September 10 to September 21; for 2.0 weeks, from September 28 to October 12; and for 5.2 months, from October 18 to March 25, with a peak percentage of 35% on October 4.

 Stockholm Arlanda Airport is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

 The time of year with warmer water lasts for 2.4 months, from July 2 to September 16, with an average temperature above 56°F. The day of the year with the warmest water is August 7, with an average temperature of 62°F.

 The time of year with cooler water lasts for 4.6 months, from December 15 to May 2, with an average temperature below 39°F. The day of the year with the coolest water is March 1, with an average temperature of 34°F.